Skip

 FON24_Award_KV_Newsletter_2560x1440px_WEB

-This year, for the first time, the Formnext Awards will honor young innovative companies, sustainable business ideas and groundbreaking technologies in six different categories.
-And you can help to select the winners!
+This year, for the first time, the Formnext Awards honored young innovative companies, sustainable business ideas and groundbreaking technologies in six different categories.
+And the AM community helped to find the winners.

 In addition to the unique Formnext Award trophy designed by SUTOSUTO and sponsored by Voxeljet, the winners will also receive attractive prize packages sponsored by 3D Printing Industry, AM Ventures, Cirp, Renishaw and Trumpf.